yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-06-web-development-advanced/what-is-an-api/README.md

   - `title` equals `"Harry Potter and the Sorcerer's Stone"`.
   - `body` equals `"Harry Potter and the Philosopher's Stone is a 1997 fantasy novel written by British author J. K. Rowling."`. and returns it as `json`.
-- Implement `getPost` in such a way that it returns the new created post from `createPost`, by providing it's `id` as input, and returns it as `json`.
+- Implement `getPost` in such a way that it returns the new created post from `createPost`, by providing its `id` as input, and returns it as `json`.
 - Implement `updatePost` in such a way that it updates a post's title to `"Harry Potter and the Philosopher's Stone"` and returns the result as `json`.
 - Implement `deletePost` in such a way that it deletes a post and returns the result as `json`. ( The API always returns an empty object on DELETE )